-- 1. Must attend and/or participate in at least 3 livestock educational events that are approved by the Chautauqua County Sale Committee and/or a Rolling Prairie Extension Agent.
+- 1. It is required that youth wishing to sell animals in the Premium Sale at the fair complete: - a. at least three educational events or livestock activities between August 1, 2023 and weigh-in at the fair and - b. participate in a Fairgrounds Clean-Up activity (June 29, July 20, or Gregg Theater-July 20). - 1.
+Must attend and/or participate in at least 3 livestock educational events that are approved by the Chautauqua County Sale Committee and/or a Rolling Prairie Extension Agent.
 The events should pertain to the 4 species that are eligible for the premium sale.
 Horse, poultry and rabbit events will not count.
 4-H members should try to vary the types of educational requirements they attend. - a.
 Rolling Prairie Livestock Project Meetings - b.
 Exhibit in a spring livestock show - c.
 Participate in a livestock judging contest - d.
 Participate in a livestock educational tour/event - e.
 Youth for the Quality Care of Animals (YQCA) Certification - f.
 Present a market livestock presentation at County 4-H Club Days - g.
 Write a Story about or do a Financial Analysis of your Livestock Project.
 The story must be age appropriate.
 The financial analysis must be signed by a loan officer at a lending institution.

-These requirements should be met between August 1, 2021 and the Chautauqua County 4-H Fair entry deadline.
+These requirements should be met between August 1, 2023 and the Chautauqua County 4-H Fair entry deadline.

-- 2. To sell in the premium sale, animals must be of a packer acceptable weight based on the scales at the fair. \Animals may go across the scales two times if underweight.
+- 2. To sell in the premium sale, animals must be of a packer acceptable weight based on the scales at the fair.
+Animals may go across the scales two times if under-weight.
 Under-weight animals may be feed & watered under supervision but must reweigh in the time allotted.
 No drenching of animals.
-Superintendent has the overall say in ethical treatment of animals.\ The minimum weight for each species is: - a.
-Steers 1,050 pounds (11a-12p) - b.
-Pigs 210 pounds (8a-9a) - c.
-Lambs 90 pounds (9a-10a) - d.
-Goats 50 pounds (10a-11a) - 3.
-All identification tags will be punched on of all animals sold in the premium sale.
-Attempts will be made by the extension agent to get packer bids from the nearest buying station for all animals shown at the fair.
-All bids will be printed in the final sale bill.
-(To give the 4-Hers more options to get the best possible price for their animals, we will not require that premium sale animals have to be sold to these packers.) - 4.
-4-Hers participating in the premium sale can only sell two things in the premium sale. - 5.
-Animals must be shown in their assigned class to be eligible to sale. - 6.
-Chautauqua County Premium Sale is a terminal sale.
-Animals sold at Premium Sale may not be taken to or displayed at any other fair or show.
+Superintendent has the overall say in ethical treatment of animals.
+The minimum weight for each species is:

+- a.
+Steers 1,050 pounds (8a-9a)

+- b.
+Pigs 210 pounds (9a-10a)

+- c.
+Lambs 90 pounds (10a-11a)

+- d.
+Goats/Hair Sheep 50 pounds (10a-11a)

+- 3. 4-Hers participating in the premium sale can only sell two things in the premium sale.

+- 4. Animals must be shown in their assigned class to be eligible to sale.

-The Livestock Premium Sale will be Saturday, July 23, at 6:00 pm.
+The Livestock Premium Sale will be Saturday, July 27, at 6:00 pm.